Ego-Surfing: Person Localization in First-Person Videos Using Ego-Motion Signatures: Introduction

 \subsection{Related Work}

 The idea of searching for a specific person in images or videos has been addressed in several areas of computer vision.
 One example is \emph{person re-identification} in the context of visual surveillance.
 An extensive survey of the field can be found in~\cite{Shaogang2014, Vezzani2013, Wang2013}.
 One common approach for person re-identification is to utilize visual signatures of a specific person, such as color and texture, to find specific individuals in images.
-Because many approaches presuppose a surveillance scenario, the features and approaches are often adapted for videos captured by a static camera (single POV, constant background, \etc).
+Because many approaches presuppose a surveillance scenario, the features and approaches are often adapted for videos captured by a static camera (single point-of-view, constant background, \etc).
 With the exception of work using active cameras~\cite{Salvagnini2013}, re-identification approaches are not designed to deal with extreme camera motion.

-Work in the area of \emph{egocentric vision} has utilized person identification as a feature for analyzing human interactions.
+Work in the area of \emph{first-person vision} has utilized person identification as a feature for analyzing human interactions.
 Many studies have relied on off-the-shelf face detectors and recognizers~\cite{Alletto2014b,Alletto2014,Fathi2012,Lee2012,Poleg2014,Rehg2013,Ye2012,Ye2015,Alletto2015}.
 In many of these scenarios, the use of face detection is justified since people are engaged in conversation and a wearable camera is relatively stable.

-Poleg \etal~\cite{Poleg2014} has proposed a person identification method based on the correlation of head motion in first-person videos.
-Their method relies on people detection to track the head of each target candidate, making it challenging to perform the identification task reliably when a person is mobile and when significant ego-motion is present.
-By contrast, our approach does not require people detection but directly examines the correlation over densely-sampled point trajectories.
-This makes our method perform well even with videos captured under significant head motion.
+More recently, some work has presented a method to identify first-person camera wearers in surveillance videos~\cite{Ardeshir2016,Fan2017}.
+These methods can work only when target people are detected stably in surveillance videos.
+In addition, \cite{Ardeshir2016} requires multiple wearable cameras to share their fields-of-view to measure visual similarity between recorded videos.
+Similarly, scenes around target people have to be observed both in first-person and surveillance videos to enable spatio-temporal analysis in~\cite{Fan2017}.
+By contrast, our approach does not rely on any person detection and accepts first-person videos that have significantly different fields-of-view with few overlaps.

 Another approach for identifying specific individuals is the use of geometric information in 2D~\cite{Hesch2012, Murillo2012} or 3D~\cite{Park2012, Park2013, Park2015}.
 An accurate geometric map can be used to compute the precise location of individuals with wearable cameras, and the location can be used to estimate visibility in other cameras.
 However, these approaches often require preliminary scanning of scenes (\eg,~\cite{Park2012}), making it applicable only in pre-recorded and static places.